apollozkp/zkp-subnet/contrib/CONTRIBUTING.md

 Patchsets and enhancements should always be focused.
 A pull request could add a feature, fix a bug, or refactor code, but it should not contain a mixture of these.
 Please also avoid 'super' pull requests which attempt to do too much, are overly large, or overly complex as this makes review difficult.

 Specifically, pull requests must adhere to the following criteria:
-- Contain fewer than 50 files.
-PRs with more than 50 files will be closed.
 - If a PR introduces a new feature, it *must* include corresponding tests.
 - Other PRs (bug fixes, refactoring, etc.) should ideally also have tests, as they provide proof of concept and prevent regression.
 - Categorize your PR properly by using GitHub labels.
 This aids in the review process by informing reviewers about the type of change at a glance.